microsoft/pxt-microbit/docs/device/usb/webusb.md

 # WebUSB

 WebUSB is an emerging web standard that allows to access USB devices from web pages.
 It allows for a **one-click download** without installing any additional app or software!
-It also allows to receive data from the @boarname@.
+It also allows to receive data from the @boardname@.

 ## Support